JKGRAHAMs/WeSplit/README.md

 # WeSplit
-From 100 Days of SwiftUI
+My own take from WeSplit 100 Days of SwiftUI

 # Screenshot